hkrickybjjdev/digital-sales-monorepo/docs/architecture.md

 - Separate staging and production environments
 - Feature flags for gradual rollout of new capabilities
 - Blue-green deployments for zero-downtime updates
+- Module-based testing to ensure isolated components work correctly

 ## Future Architecture Expansion

+- Extraction of high-load modules into dedicated workers if needed
 - WebSocket integration for real-time collaborative features
 - Multi-region database strategy for global expansion
 - Event-driven architecture for complex workflows